RECENT POSTS

 Cult leaders are often high up on the narcissistic scale with seven or eight of the identified traits.
 Being able to exert control over others under the label of religion suits a narcissist very well.
 In many cult movements, members are required to and often willingly look up to their leader as a God which serves their purposes extremely well.
-Loyalty is vital, compliance and respect an expectation and disobedience would not be tolerated.
-They also show high levels of manipulation in being able to encourage and entice followers, gaining trust and confidence quickly and effectively.
+Loyalty is vital, compliance and respect are expectations and disobedience would not be tolerated.
+They also show high levels of manipulation in encouraging and enticing followers, gaining trust and confidence quickly and effectively.
 They excel at selecting the vulnerable, expanding their flock with confidence.

 Related: Are Narcissists Dangerous?
 The 9 Traits of a Narcissistic Personality